labuladong/fucking-algorithm/data_structure/Monotonic_queue.md

 }
 ```

-The operation of a "monotonic queue" is similar:
+The API of a "monotonic queue" is similar:

 ```java
 class MonotonicQueue {